 Costa Adeje is home to a street market every Thursday and Saturday morning.
 Here you can buy all sorts of goods from clothing to local arts and crafts – perfect for a souvenir to take home.
 Nearby Los Cristianos, 10 minutes’ drive away, is home to one of the biggest street markets in Tenerife held every Sunday morning.
-If you’re looking for some true retail therapy, the Plaza del Duque shopping mall is a collection of upmarket and high-end shops.
-Or, try the new Siam Mall with lots of high-street brands on offer.
+If you’re looking for some true retail therapy, the Plaza del Duque shopping mall is a collection of upmarket shops.
+Or, try the new Siam Mall with lots of well known brands on offer.

-The resort comes to life at night with a huge choice of restaurants and bars.
+The resort comes to life at night with a huge choice of restaurants and bars along the long promenade.
 You’ll find both local cuisine as well as plenty of international options including Italian, Indian and Chinese.
-Head to the Torviscas area for more authentic local cuisine, such as Canarian style chicken.
+Head to the Torviscas area for fresh fish and more authentic local cuisine, such as papas arrugadas - wrinkly potatoes - and Canarian style chicken.
 Many of the restaurants and bars line the seafront and offer fabulous views – perfect for a sunset cocktail.
 Costa Adeje’s marina, Puerto Colon, has lots of trendy bars and a great live music scene where you can listen to talented local bands performing.

 There are 2 fantastic water parks in easy reach, Siam Park - one of the biggest in Europe - and Aqualand, with lots of exciting slides to keep the whole family entertained.
 If you’re feeling active, you’ll find trampolines along the seafront as well as bikes to hire before stopping off for an ice cream.